medibilbaosalud/oneline/README.md

 NextAuth will proxy preview callbacks through your production domain, so GitHub only needs a single callback URL.
 Set `AUTH_TRUST_HOST=true` and keep `AUTH_REDIRECT_PROXY_URL=https://oneline-one.vercel.app/api/auth` so previews inherit the production callback automatically.
 For additional diagnostics (non-production only), you can add `DEBUG="auth*,next-auth*"` to preview environments to mirror the local redirect logs.

 Open your GitHub OAuth App (GitHub → Settings → Developer settings → OAuth Apps) and ensure the **Authorization callback URL** matches exactly `https://oneline-one.vercel.app/api/auth/callback/github`.
+Preview builds reuse this canonical callback through `AUTH_REDIRECT_PROXY_URL`, so no additional preview callbacks are required.

 ## GitHub OAuth redirect mismatch — how to fix